Deploy Infinite Scale on the Hetzner Cloud

 SSH Key

-We recommend using key-based authentication for ssh to access the configured server instead of using user and password.
-This is not only beneficial for security reasons but also because you can define the public key to be installed during the initial server configuration.
+We recommend that you use key-based authentication for ssh to access the configured server, rather than using a user and password.
+This is not only beneficial for security reasons, but also because you can specify the public key to be installed during the initial server configuration.

 Follow the ssh-keygen guide to generate the required keys.
-We recommend, if possible, using the ed25519 algorithm.
-The keys to use after generation are located in ~/.ssh.
+We recommend using the ed25519 algorithm and a passphrase for increased security.
+The keys to be used after generation are located in ~/.ssh.
+Rename the keys during the generation process to avoid overwriting existing keys.

 Login to Hetzner

-If you do not already have an account on Hetzner, register for free and log in.
+If you do not already have an account at Hetzner, register for free and log in.

 Hetzner Login or register